Weak Chaos from Tsallis Entropy

 The Tsallis entropy is a functional first introduced in the Physics literature in 1988 [1], providing an alternative to the Boltzmann/Gibbs/Shannon (BGS) entropy.
 It aims to describe collective phenomena with long-range spatial and temporal correlations, systems whose phase portraits exhibit a fractal-like behavior for which there is no reason why the description through the BGS entropy should be accurate or even valid [2] (and references therein).
 Although the dynamical basis of the Tsallis entropy remains unclear so far, not totally unlike that of the BGS entropy [2]-[6], there is certain progress that has been made in identifying characteristics of systems that seem to be well described by it.
 One class of such systems are ones exhibiting ``weak chaos" or being at the ``edge of chaos" for some subset of their parameter space, more concretely referring to systems with vanishing largest Lyapunov exponent [2], [7]-[10].\\

 A general and relatively formal justification of why such systems are described by the Tsallis entropy has been lacking so far [2],[11].
 This is the issue that we are addressing in the present work.
 To be more specific, we present an argument about the converse: if a system is described by the Tsallis entropy then its largest Lyapunov exponent vanishes.
-This also provides an idea about definitions of asymptotic numerical invariants of dynamical systems better adapted to the properties of the Tsallis entropy [2], [11]-[16].
-Our approach relies uses Riemannian geometry, especially on its metric aspects.
-For this reason some arguments can also be applied or non-trivially generalized in the much more general classes of (geodesic) metric spaces, such as spaces with a (negative) upper bound \ $k<0$ \ on their curvature known as \ $CAT(k)$ \ spaces.
-We try to stress the synthetic viewpoint, wherever we can, because we find it transparent, intuitive and generalizable to metric structures more general than manifolds, such as \ $CAT(k)$ \ spaces.
-This viewpoint is not very frequently encountered in physical applications of geometry though, the presentations of which use almost exclusively analytic arguments and results.
+This fact is in agreement with all currently known results pertaining to the microscopic dynamics of systems described by the Tsallis entropy.
+As a by-product we also comment on modified definitions of asymptotic numerical invariants of dynamical systems better reflecting the properties of the Tsallis entropy [2], [11]-[16].
+Our approach relies on the metric aspects of Riemannian manifolds..
+For this reason some arguments can also be applied, or non-trivially generalized, in the much more general classes of (geodesic) metric spaces, such as spaces with a (negative) upper bound \ $k<0$ \ on their curvature, known as \ $CAT(k)$ \ spaces.
+A feature of our presentation that sets it apart from most other descriptions of Riemannian methods addressing a Physics audience, is that it stresses, as much as possible the synthetic, rather than the analytical viewpoint.
+The advantage of this approach is that it is immediately generalizable to more general geometric structures such as the \ $CAT(k)$ \ spaces, mentioned in this work, that do not have very ``nice" smoothness/regularity properties.
 In Section 2, we provide a very brief background in Riemannian geometry in an attempt to make the exposition at least minimally self-contained for our audience.
 We forego essentially all details and infinitesimal calculations as they can be found in any exposition of Riemannian geometry, such as [17],[18].
 In Section 3 we present our argument.
 Section 4 points toward possible extensions of the geometric structures and future research.\\

 \centerline{ \sc 2. \ Geometric preliminaries}